Zorko-Enterprise-Labs/Yaesu-FT-991A-Remote/README.md

 2. Use raw CAT terminal to test FA/FB responses.
 3. Confirm VFO behavior on the radio front panel.

+If nothing else works:

+1. Make a issue ticked

 ## License

 Made under Apache 2.0 License.